James M. McIntosh: Military career

-With the outbreak of the Civil War, McIntosh resigned his commission and joined the Confederate cause as colonel of the 2nd Arkansas Mounted Rifles.
-He saw combat action in the August 1861 Battle of Wilson's Creek.
-Although he was courageous and daring, McIntosh was also impulsive and reckless, preferring to lead his men from the front instead of concentrating on the duties of a brigade commander.
+With the outbreak of the Civil War, McIntosh resigned his U.S. Army commission and joined the Confederate cause and the newly-formed Confederate States Army as colonel of the 2nd Arkansas Mounted Rifles.
+He first saw combat action in the August 1861 at the Battle of Wilson's Creek, further east near the state's third largest town of Springfield, Missouri, the first major conflict in the far-western Trans-Mississippi Theater of the War.
+Although he was courageous and daring, young Colonel McIntosh was also impulsive and reckless, preferring to lead his men from the front instead of concentrating on the duties of a brigade commander.

-In the late autumn, Confederate troops undertook a campaign to subdue the Native American Union sympathizers in Indian Territory and consolidate control.
-Colonel Douglas H. Cooper, commanding the Indian Department, planned a coordinated attack with McIntosh on the enemy camp at Chustenahlah.
-McIntosh left Fort Gibson on December 22, with 1,380 men.
-On Christmas Day, he learned that Cooper’s force was delayed, but he decided to attack the next day, despite being outnumbered.
-McIntosh assaulted the camp at noon on the 26th, utterly routing Chief Opothleyahola’s band of Creeks and Seminoles.

-As a result of his decisive victory, McIntosh received a promotion to brigadier general in January 1862.
+In the late autumn of 1861, Confederate troops undertook a campaign to subdue the Native American Union sympathizers in adjacent to the west of the Indian Territory and consolidate Southern control.
+Colonel Douglas H. Cooper (1815-1879), commanding the C.S.
+Army's Indian Department, planned a coordinated attack with McIntosh on the enemy camp at the Battle of Chustenahlah.
+McIntosh left Fort Gibson on December 22, with 1,380 men under arms.
+On Christmas Day, he learned that Col. Cooper’s force was delayed, but he decided to attack the next day anyway, despite being outnumbered.
+McIntosh assaulted the natives' camp at noon on the 26th, utterly routing Chief Opothleyahola’s band of Creeks and Seminoles.
+McIntosh received a subsequent promotion to the rank of brigadier general in January 1862.